akaupang/macha/README.md

 - Make water boxes/complexes from double-stranded RNA (`python3 main.py --rna`)
 - Make water boxes (no complexes) from double- or single-stranded RNA (`python3 main.py --rna --nocomplex`)

 Before running system creation, the `main.py` script must be copied to the working directory.
-This is done by choosing menu option "1" in the system creation for transformato submenu.
+This is done by choosing menu option "1" in the system creation for transformato submenu (*note that this overwrites any existing local copy*).
 This will also copy the path to the local cgenff binary to this local copy of `main.py`, if the variable `cgenff_bin` has been set at the top of the bash script `manual_charmm_system_setup.sh`, AND if the `cgenff_path` in `main.py` has not been set in the package version of this file `../macha/macha/main.py`.

 One may then select the run type of choice by clicking a number from 2 - 6 (if using the CLI).